shakes082/sheldonanthonyio.github.io/index.md

 In the words of Heraclitus:
 > "The Only Constant in Life Is Change."

 We need to build solutions that are going to able to weather storms.
-We constantly focus on delivering solutions that does not impact core customers when unexpected circumstances occur.
+We should constantly strive on delivering solutions that does not impact core customers when unexpected circumstances or disruptions arise.

 ### Intelligent Composable Business